ToonTools/HarmonyScripting_gettingStarted/README.md

 4. tell the user what happened (Success or Failure)

 ## Step 3 : Write the script

+### Script Settup
+- From Harmony's **Script Editor** Window
+  - Connect an **External Editor**
+  - Make a new script with a sensible filename
+  - open that script with the script editor
+- Write a super basic script that uses the correct called fuction name and gives the user some feedback (ideally to the **message log** )
+- Now import the script into your **scripting toolbar**
+- Now you have a button that you can press to call the script

+### Actually writing the script

 ## Step 4 : Create script icon